heptarch/heptarch.github.io/drafts/demon.md

 disapproval of the portrait---"heat, ladies, is not merely those sensible properties of a teapot or a fireplace with which we are all familiar, and therefore strike us as too commonplace to explain.
-Heat lives in the realm of measurable phenomena; its very sensibility gives evidence of its effects.
+Heat lives in the realm of measurable phenomena; its very sensibility is evidence of its effects.
 If measurable, it must admit of precise determination.
 In these lectures, we will learn the means by which these determinations are made, and the physical basis on which they rest.
 We